(edited)

 Our inclusive urban transformation mechanism and modular house design are progressively reshaping urbanisation in one of Africa’s fastest growing cities, while creating jobs and reducing emissions.

-An illustrious group of a hundred people gathered on October 31st in the Mpazi neighbourhood in Kigali, Rwanda.
-Authorities, architects, diplomats, industrialist, entrepreneurs and SKAT’s project team came to visit the new buildings and to attend the closing ceremony of the PROECCO project that we implemented on behalf of the Swiss Agency for Development and Cooperation (SDC).
-During the past years, more than 2000 workers have replaced the 207 little mud houses with durable urban multistorey buildings, offering a large variety in the 782 row-houses, apartments, shops, rental studios, workshops, offices and several bistros to the local community, relocating families from Kigali’s risk prone steep hillsides.
+An illustrious group of one hundred people gathered on 31 October 2024 in the Mpazi neighbourhood of Kigali, Rwanda.
+Authorities, architects, diplomats, industrialists, entrepreneurs, and SKAT’s project team came to visit the newly completed buildings and to attend the closing ceremony of the PROECCO project, which was implemented on behalf of the Swiss Agency for Development and Cooperation (SDC).

-The Mpazi neighbourhood is the most visible face of the PROECCO project’s inclusive urban transformation approach, which has been developed by SKAT and its partners in Rwanda, Burundi and the Democratic Republic of Congo during the last 12 years.
-Our approach comprises guidelines and tools for participatory urban (re-)design, and an affordable construction system for storied buildings, locally called the “Swiss Cube”.
-These pre-engineered modules (cubes) can be freely customised and allow small local contractors to build safe urban city blocks in a nearly unlimited number of variations.
+The Mpazi neighbourhood represents the most visible outcome of the PROECCO project’s inclusive urban transformation approach, developed by SKAT and its partners in Rwanda, Burundi, and the Democratic Republic of the Congo over 12 years.
+This approach comprises guidelines and tools for participatory urban (re-)design, alongside an affordable construction system for multi-storey buildings, locally known as the “Swiss Cube”.

-To meet the fast-growing demand for modern bricks (required to build Swiss Cube Buildings), SKAT has invested significant efforts into the growth and the decarbonisation of the local building material industry.
-The private sector has invested in SKAT’s technologies at much larger scale than expected.
-Since the Swiss Cube’s first presentation in 2017, the production of modern bricks has grown by 1100% from 5 to 58 dwellings per day, reaching a market share of about 50%.
-Today, these producers reduce more than 100.000tCO2 every year - a figure that will likely double, once all plots in the Rwamagana Ecoindustrial Park, developed by the PROECCO project, will be be occupied with certified green factories.
+To meet the rapidly growing demand for modern bricks required for Swiss Cube buildings, SKAT has invested significant efforts in expanding and decarbonising the local construction materials industry.
+The private sector has adopted SKAT’s technologies at a much larger scale than initially anticipated.
+Since the Swiss Cube’s first presentation in 2017, the production of modern bricks has increased by 1,100 percent, from 5 to 58 dwellings per day, reaching a market share of approximately 50 percent.